railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_workflow.rst

 manager he takes on the task of approving holiday requests from his staff.
 So his role will be integrated in the holiday request workflow.

-Role definition is done in :menuselection:`Administration --> Users --> Roles Structure --> Define
+Role definition is done in :menuselection:`Administration --> Users --> Roles Structure -->
 Roles`, the same way you define groups, except that roles can be hierarchical: a parent role has the same influence as all of its child roles (for example, the sales director would be able to do all of the things that have been defined for a sales person, as well as anything defined specifically for